hyperf/hyperf/docs/en/guzzle.md

 - overtrue/flysystem-cos

-Due to the dependent library depends on `guzzlehttp/guzzle-services`, and it does not support `^7.0`, it cannot be resolved temporarily.
+Because the dependency library depends on `guzzlehttp/guzzle-services`, which does not support `^7.0`, it cannot be solved for now.

-## Use Swoole configuration
+## Using Swoole Configuration

-Sometimes we want to modify the `Swoole` configuration directly, so we also provide related configuration items.
-But this configuration cannot take effect in the `Curl Guzzle client`, so use it carefully.
+Sometimes we want to directly modify `Swoole` configuration, so we also provide relevant configuration items.
+However, this configuration will not take effect in the `Curl Guzzle client`, so use it with caution.

 > This configuration will replace the original configuration.
-For example, the timeout below will be replaced by 10.
+For example, the following timeout will be replaced by 10.

 ```php
 <?php